en / it

 The vineyard was created without excavation or re-modeling of the surfaces, using an ancient method of grafting in the field that conserves the rich biodiversity with careful selection of the best strains.
 The soil management is based around winter and spring grassing, sometimes using shrubs especially selected for green manuring, followed by hoeing that ensures aeration and creates a perfect climate for the root systems.

-img mobile Degustazioni
+img mobile Wine tasting

 A journey from wine to starred dishes